Karim-53/pdll/README.md

 # Pairwise difference learning library (pdll)
 **Pairwise Difference Learning** (PDL) library is a python module.
-It contains a scikit-learn compatible implementation of PDL Classifier, as described in (todo add arxiv).
+It contains a scikit-learn compatible implementation of PDL Classifier, as described in Belaid et al. 2024

 **PDL Classifier** or PDC is a meta learner that can reduce multiclass classification problem into a binary classification problem (similar/different).